Contribute an Essay for Our Discipline Now 2022, UDA Annual 2021

 Translation of Chapter 3, Culture Code Brand Design Methodology by Albert Young Choi published by Book Lab, Seoul, Korea, 2018

 Most consumers buy the brand’s symbolism rather than its usefulness.
 Brands familiar to consumers communicate the brand’s culture code in a symbolic form as a cultural meaning.
 However, the brand design of a brand familiar to consumers conveys usefulness and symbolism as a communication tool that delivers the brand’s culture code.
 Therefore, a brand should develop the brand design of a familiar brand so that designs can store the brand in memory in the minds of consumers, and continuous management is required.
 The brand design of a brand that has been continuously managed allows consumers to automatically remember and feel the brand’s culture code by looking at the brand’s visual culture code.
-On the other hand, the brand design of a brand that has been temporarily managed is challenging to build the culture code and visual culture code of that brand that consumers perceive.
+On the other hand, the brand design of a brand that has been temporarily managed is challenging in building the culture and visual culture codes of that brand that consumers perceive.
 To develop and make such a memorable and moving brand, brand experts constantly create a Culture Code and Visual Culture Code system that symbolizes the brand based on consumers’ cultural values.

 NIKE BY CULTURE CODES